Carl Faingold: Education

-Research Interests
+Research interests

-A current major research direction in Dr. Faingold’s lab is in the area of sudden unexpected death in epilepsy (SUDEP), which is a devastating and relatively rare problem that can occur in patients with epilepsy.
-Th Since first publishing about a mouse model of SUDEP in 2007 in DBA mice, His lab has explored the role of brain chemicals, serotonin and adenosine, in potential preventative treatments for SUDEP in these mice, including a possible role of agents that enhance the action of serotonin in SUDEP prevention.
+A major research direction in Faingold's lab is in the area of sudden unexpected death in epilepsy (SUDEP), which is a devastating and relatively rare problem that can occur in patients with epilepsy.
+Since first publishing about a mouse model of SUDEP in 2006 in DBA mice, his lab has explored the role of the brain chemicals, serotonin and adenosine, in potential preventative treatments for SUDEP in these mice.
+This included a possible role of agents that enhance the action of serotonin in SUDEP prevention.
 These agents include selective serotonin reuptake inhibitors (SSRIs) which prevent SUDEP in mice with some evidence of potential usefulness in human epileptic patients as well.

 His lab has published several recent papers on the subject of SUDEP prevention in two mouse models of SUDEP in DBA/1 and DBA/2 mice.